 Before deciding on what to buy, here's what you need to know about Rare Beauty's current animal testing policies, vegan ranges, formulation, and sustainability.

 Rare Beauty is Cruelty-Free

 "Made with love for animals: We are free of animal-derived ingredients or animal by-products and never test on animals (nor do we ask others to test on our behalf)."

-The good news is that the brand is PETA certified and is not owned by any parent company.
+Rare Beauty's is also PETA certified and is not owned by any parent company.

 This brings us to the next point:

 Rare Beauty claims to be 100% vegan as it doesn't use any animal-derived ingredients, this includes all their makeup tools and brushes.